 Inaugural Station Director Bob Leslie (centre) chats with an unidentified group (WRE and / or NASA?) over lunch in this WRE photo taken on 20th August 1963.

-Photo found in the Tidbinbilla Archives.
+Photo from the Tidbinbilla Archives.
 WRE ID MF63-23-26.

 A contract for maintenance and operations services at the station was let to Space Track Pty Ltd in early 1963.
 This company was a consortium of de Haviland, Elliots and Associated Electrical Industries (AET), formed for the purpose of the contract.
-Stan Joiner of de Haviland managed the contract for the consortium and John Gaibraith was the company’s senior representative for carrying out the task under the contract.
+Stan Joiner of de Haviland managed the contract for the consortium and John Galbraith was the company’s senior representative for carrying out the task under the contract.

 The design of the facilities for the station was undertaken by the ACT Regional Office of the Commonwealth Department of Works.
 Bob Irvine was the project engineer and George Dunlop was the architect.